anchampion/Ne_estimation_EcM_fungi/README.md

 Before accounting for the impact of ploidy, we must check 2 things :

-- are they missing data in the dataset ?
+- are there missing data in the dataset ?
-- are they clones in the dataset ?
+- are there clones in the dataset ?
 - is the population homogenous or structured ?

 #### Diploid data (zygotes)